Divyaredd/Big-data-project1/README.md

 ## Getting Started

-GitHub clone URL:

-* Enable Enable Virtualization in the Computer from bios
+ * Enable  Virtualization in the Computer from bios

 * Install virtual box